slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The things we fear the most have already happened to us.'*
 > *'If you hate a person, you hate something in him that is part of yourself.
 What isn't part of ourselves doesn't disturb us.' -- Hermann Hesse*

-- Conquering Fear = Defining Fear: define your fears not yor goals
+- Conquering Fear = Defining Fear: define your fears not your goals
 - I do an exercise called “fear-setting” at least once a quarter, often once a month.
 It is the most powerful exercise I do.
 “Whenever I feel anxious in general or about something specific, I take a piece of paper and lay it out in landscape and create three columns.
 In the first column on the far left, I write at the top, “What are all the worst things that could happen, however absurd?”
 In the middle column I write, “What could I do to mitigate the horrible things from happening?” and in the far right column I write, “What could I do to get back to where I am now, if these things happen?”
 Tim calls this exercise “Fear-Setting” and he uses it frequently.
 -->